A veteran Detective Chief Inspector and his young Sergeant investigate murders around the regional community of Midsomer County.

-The British detective drama revolves around DCI Barnaby's efforts to solve numerous murders that take place in the fictional English county of Midsomer.
+The British detective drama revolves around Detective Chief Inspector Barnaby's efforts to solve numerous murders that take place in the fictional English county of Midsomer.
 The current lead character is DCI John Barnaby, who is the younger cousin of former lead character DCI Tom Barnaby.
 The Barnabys have worked with several different sergeants throughout the run of the show, including Sgt Gavin Troy, Sgt Dan Scott, Sgt Ben Jones and Sgt Charlie Nelson.

 1The Killings at Badger's Drift

 When Emilyn Simpson is found dead in her house, DCI Barnaby's instincts all lead him to suspect murder.
 Although she was elderly and everyone seems to have liked her, it seem she may have seen something in the woods that she shouldn't have.
 There are numerous suspects: the local doctor who lies about his alibi, Iris Rainbird, the local busybody who seems to live beyond her means or her son Dennis, who is the local undertaker.
 Barnaby also receives information that a death the previous year may not have been an accident.
 When two other residents of Badger's Drift are murdered, Barnaby uncovers an illicit love affair that the protagonists must keep secret.